BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 Here, we repeatedly query the distance from the agent running the behavior (``self``) to the ego car; as long as it is above a threshold, we ``wait``, which means take no actions.
-Once the threshold is met, we start driving by invoking the `FollowLaneBehavior` we saw above using the ``do`` statement.
-Since `FollowLaneBehavior` runs forever, we will never return to the ``WaitUntilClose`` behavior.
+Once the threshold is met, we start driving by invoking the :obj:`FollowLaneBehavior` we saw above using the ``do`` statement.
+Since :obj:`FollowLaneBehavior` runs forever, we will never return to the ``WaitUntilClose`` behavior.

 The example above also shows how behaviors may take arguments, like any Scenic function.